Canada profile - Timeline

 1898 - Gold rush along the upper Yukon River; Yukon Territory given separate status.

 1905 - Alberta and Saskatchewan become provinces of Canada.

 1914 - Outbreak of World War I. Canada fights on the side of Britain and France.

 1931 - Statute of Westminster grants British dominions complete autonomy.

 1939 - Outbreak of World War II: Canadian forces are active in Europe, the Atlantic and other theatres.

 1947 - Canada is declared to be of equal status with Great Britain within the Commonwealth.

-1949 - Canada becomes founder member of Nato.
+1949 - Canada becomes a founder member of Nato.
 Newfoundland, until then a British dominion, becomes a province of Canada.

 1950 - War in Korea.
 Canadian forces participate in the United Nations war effort.